 It is preferable that parents should administer medicines.
 However, there are times when it may be difficult and the Head Teacher, acting in loco parentis, will arrange for the administration of medicine.
 In these rare circumstances you will need to fill in a medication form available from the school office.

-Hospital and Clinic Appointment
+Hospital and Clinic Appointments

 Children are not allowed to leave the premises during school hours without written/and permission from the parent.
 If your child has an appointment during school hours, please let school know in advance.
 Parents should collect their child for such an appointment only at the school office.